 Prospective home buyers won’t typically pay list price for a property.
 Rather, they’ll make offers at lower amounts, often with terms and conditions attached, which sellers can accept, reject outright, or reject with counteroffers.
 These home bids can go through several rounds of back-and-forth negotiations before a final closing price is arrived upon.
 In select instances, such as when multiple highly motivated buyers wish to purchase a desirable piece of property or the market is heavily weighted toward sellers, a bidding war may ensue.
 If a bidding war occurs, sellers may actually receive multiple offers higher than their initial asking price, though it’s ultimately up to a homeowner to decide which party’s offer to accept in the end.

 Rocket Mortgage® lets you get to house hunting sooner.

-- Mortgage rates and lending opportunities
+- Mortgage rates and lending conditions

-- Amount of available inventory for purchase
+- Number of homes available for purchase

 - Economic growth or contraction